kangarang/tcr-ui/README.md

 If the majority of votes is AGAINST the `Listing`, the `Listing` is removed from the system.
 - Challenger is given back their full `challenge_stake`
-- Applicant forfeits full `deposit_stake`
+- Applicant forfeits full `apply_stake`
-- Challenger receieves `%` of the Applicant's forfeited `deposit_stake`
+- Challenger receieves `%` of the Applicant's forfeited `apply_stake`
-- Voters in the `majority_bloc`, those who voted AGAINST the Applicant, are awarded the remaining tokens from the Applicant's forfeited `deposit_stake`, disbursed based on token-vote weight
+- Voters in the `majority_bloc`, those who voted AGAINST the Applicant, are awarded the remaining tokens from the Applicant's forfeited `apply_stake`, disbursed based on token-vote weight
 - Voters in the `minority_bloc` are allowed to retreive tokens rights

 ---